LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+- Add support for Ancestor nodes on All Samples grids
+  - Prevent faceting for Ancestor nodes not at top level
+  - Update `getSelectRowCountColumnsStr` to use all columns when there are Ancestor columns in the mix

 ### version 3.46.3
 *Released*: 21 May 2024
 - Fix Issue 50455